 Rate Limiting

-Upstash Redis or in-memory with pre-configured limiters.
+Upstash Redis with pre-configured limiters (required in production).

 Input Sanitization